-These are just a few questions to move us from requiring an 18-year-old to know what they want to major in, where they will intern and the job they will end up with to provide for the family they have yet to even think about.
-Focus on conversations that don’t require these teens to define themselves based on work.
+These are just a few questions to move us from requiring an 18-year-old to know what they want to major in, where they will intern, and the job they will end up with to provide for the family they have not even considered.
+Focus on conversations that don't require these teens to define themselves based on work.
 And what if they have more than one interest?
 This is one reason a gap year has become more and more popular with high school graduates.
-It’s an opportunity for them to explore travel, different cultures and being on their own.
+It's an opportunity for them to explore travel, different cultures, and being on their own.

-Now I am well aware that no one means any harm when asking any of the above questions.
-And because of that, I coached my own children on how to respond if they were unsure or uncomfortable answering one of the common questions.
-Here’s what we came up with.
-“I haven’t completely decided yet, but I’m excited about what’s next,” or “Lucky for me there are so many great majors and professors at my school so we’ll see.”
-And my personal favorite: “No idea, just happy to be on my way!”
+Now I know that no one means any harm when asking any of the above questions.
+And because of that, I coached my children on how to respond if they were unsure or uncomfortable answering one of the common questions.
+Here's what we came up with.
+"I haven't completely decided yet, but I'm excited about what's next," or "Lucky for me, there are so many great majors and professors at my school, so we'll see."
+And my personal favorite: "No idea, just happy to be on my way!"

 It should (but may not) go without saying that the same rules can apply to questions about where they are applying to college, which is a subject many high school seniors don't want to discuss at holiday parties.

-Let’s remove the pressure that comes with having to answer these kinds of questions and engage in a conversation with this student about their wonderful and amazing current accomplishments and the upcoming milestone of high school graduation.
+Let's remove the pressure of having to answer these kinds of questions and engage in a conversation with this student about their current outstanding accomplishments and the upcoming milestone of high school graduation.
 Be curious about who they are right now.
-And be sure to let them know that, whatever they decide to do, there’s a village at home cheering them on.
+And be sure to let them know that, whatever they decide to do, there's a village at home cheering them on.

 From practical to whimsical, our gift guide makes holiday shopping easier — leaving you more time to spend with your student.